Who Needs a Research Permit?

 Information Specific to Social Scientists

-If you plan to conduct surveys in Rocky Mountain National Park, you may need to obtain clearance for your survey instrument from the Office of Management and Budget (OMB).
+If you plan to conduct surveys in Mount Rainier National Park, you may need to obtain clearance for you survey instrument form the Office of Management and Budget (OMB).
 Detailed instructions for obtaining OMB clearance can be found at the NPS Social Science Program.

 You must obtain a Research Permit from the park as well.
-Rocky Mountain National Park is the site of between two and seven surveys a year, most occurring in June, July, and August.
+Mount Rainier National Park has many surveys being conducted, most occurring in June, July, and August.
 To minimize the likelihood that visitors will be approached by multiple surveyors, the park carefully considers both the location and timing of survey distribution.
-A member of the Research staff will contact you to discuss details after they receive your permit application.
+The Research Coordinator will contact you to discuss details after they receive your permit application.